gpanda70/data-engineering-experiments/spark/README.md

 **Action:** Operations like save, show, and count.
 Once an action is invoked, Spark will evaluate the lineage of transformations that were lazily stored.

 **Logical Plan:** Each transformation builds upon a logical plan, a tree of logical operations and high level abstraction of what the user wants to do.
-After the plan is constructed the catalyst optimizer creates logical optimized plan
+After the plan is constructed, the catalyst optimizer creates a logical optimized plan (filter pushdowns, etc...)

 **Physical Plan:** How the optimized logical plan will be executed in the cluster.
 It is represented as a DAG.
-The driver will break it down into one or more jobs.

 **Job:** Represents the entire computation required to produce results for an action.
 A job consists of 1 or more stages.

 **Stage:** Each stage contains a sequence of transformations that can be completed without shuffling, shuffles mark the boundary of an individual stage.
-A stage has multiple tasks that can be executed in parallel
+A stage has multiple tasks that can be executed in parallel.

 **Task:** A unit of work that will be performed by the executor and corresponds to 1 slot and 1 partition.
  Once all tasks are complete for the job, the final result will be returned to the Driver or written to disk.